Best-Rated Car Servicing

 Most Satisfied Customers | Oil Changers

-Our review compares used car servicing on customer satisfaction, so you can discover what other Kiwis think about our compared car servicing before you go ahead and book in your car for a service.
-Think of it like asking hundreds of your closest mates which car service chain they think is best!
+Our review compares car servicing on customer satisfaction, so you can discover what other Kiwis think about our compared car servicing providers before you book in your car.
+Think of it like asking hundreds of your friends and family which car servicing chain they think is best!

-Canstar Blue surveyed 340 Kiwis who had had their car serviced in the past two years and asked for their feedback on the car servicing chain they used.
+Canstar Blue surveyed 256 Kiwis who’d had their cars serviced over the past two years and asked for their feedback on the car servicing chains they’d used.

 • The outcomes reported in these ratings are measured via accredited research panels managed by Qualtrics.

-Respondents rate their satisfaction with their car service chain from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
+Respondents rate their satisfaction with their car service provider from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria:

 • Overall Satisfaction: measures consumer satisfaction with a car servicing chain as an individual score NOT a combined total of all criteria.